tjanson/docs/content/blog/eks-oidc/index.md

 services.

-Together, AWS IAM and Kubernetes RBAC enable least-privileged access for your apps, scoped to the appropriate policies and user requirements.
+Together, AWS IAM and Kubernetes RBAC enable least-privileged access for your apps scoped to the appropriate policies and user requirements.

 [k8s-rbac]: https://kubernetes.io/docs/reference/access-authn-authz/rbac/